 For students who received funding through WISP or the Office of Undergraduate Advising & Research for the research they present at the symposium, there will be NO COST for poster printing.
 Be sure to contact WISP or UGAR about funding before printing the poster.

-Many faculty research mentors encourage their undergraduate researchers to present a poster at the symposium, and faculty can then guide their students through the process of designing an effective poster.
-Part of developing aspiring students into the next generation of professional scientists includes guiding them on how to effectively communicate their work to their peers and to the wider public.
-Faculty are encouraged to support Dartmouth's talented undergraduate researchers by attending the symposium and talking with a broad range of students during the poster session.
+Faculty may encourage any of their undergraduate researchers to present a poster at the symposium and then guide their students through the process of designing an effective poster.
+Developing aspiring students into the next generation of professional scientists includes guiding them on how to effectively communicate their work to their peers and to the wider public.
 The informal mixing of faculty, post docs and graduate students with undergraduates during the poster session is an excellent opportunity for modeling behaviors around networking and communicating science.
+We encourage faculty and research colleagues to support Dartmouth's talented undergraduate researchers by attending the symposium and talking with a broad range of students during the poster session.